DeuxHuitHuit/css3_filters/README.md

 ### HOW TO USE ###

-- Add a CSS3 Filter field to your section.
+- Add a CSS3 Filters field to your section.
 - Optionally, set some fields handle in order to get a preview
 	- You must have image_preview extension installed, or some other extension that shows a image preview in the publish section.